Softcatala/translation-memory-tools/README.md

 ## Runing the builder code locally

-This part focuses on helping run to the *builder* component locally if you want to quickly new projects configurations.
+This part focuses on helping you to run the *builder* component locally in case that you want to test quickly new projects configurations.
 For any other use case, we recommend using the Docker.

 Debian: